What Schools and Libraries Need to Know About Portable Air Cleaners

 Portable Air Cleaners Help Defend Against the Spread of Airborne Viruses

 According to the report, PACs, such as the AeraMax Professional Air Purifier or the Phoenix Guardian Air Scrubber, can play a key role in controlling the spread of airborne illnesses such as COVID-19.
 They do so by improving indoor air quality, especially in buildings where in-duct filtration and outside air ventilation is lacking, such as older buildings and libraries and classrooms in colder climates where windows stay closed for the winter.

 PACs Should Be Combined with Other Safety Measures

 Portable air cleaners are designed to reduce the concentration of contaminated airborne particles, which can contain and transmit viruses like COVID-19.
-Air cleaners do not prevent the transmission of large droplets from close contact or contagions through surface contact, so they must be combined with other safety measures, such as mask-wearing, hand-washing, social distancing, surface cleaning, and other guidelines recommended by the Centers for Disease Control and local authorities.
+Air cleaners do not prevent the transmission of large droplets from close contact or contagions through surface contact, so they must be combined with other safety measures, such as mask-wearing, hand-washing, social distancing, surface cleaning, and other guidelines recommended by the Centers for Disease Control and Prevention and local authorities.

 Bigger Doesn’t Always Mean Better